TheTheoM/nodeServer/README.md

 # Node WebSocket Server + React Interface BETA

 This server represents devices as nodes, which inputs and outputs which can be linked together through a GUI or API calls.
-This server is ideal for hightly technical 'smart-home' concepts, where any aritary webSocket client can be a node, and linked to others.
+This server is ideal for hightly technical 'smart-home' concepts, where any arbitrary webSocket client can be a node, and linked to others.
 This allows for reprogramming extraordinarily quickly, avoiding the tedious programming required to otherwise link nodes together.

 ![image](https://github.com/TheTheoM/nodeServer/assets/103237702/cb0113df-60a5-44d3-ad96-f09925294ba7)
 A screenshot of the React-Web-Interface for this server.